AlexisMLopez/Integration-Project/README.md

 ## Getting Started

-You will have to clone this github repositoty on to your own device using Visual Studio 2019.
+You will have to clone this github repository onto your own device using Visual Studio 2019.
 From there, nothing special has to be done to run the project.
 Make sure to run the main file with the windows debugger to start the program.<br />

 ## Built With